How Not To Get Lost In Skiathos And The Sporades Islands Of Greece

 What Is It Like In Skiathos, Greece?

-It wasn’t my typical vacation where I go to the zoo and all these different tours.
-You have the boat tours but besides this Skiathos to me seems more like somewhere you go to admire the natural beauty of the surroundings and to eat, drink and party – lot’s of bars and restaurants.
-I would go back but I don’t feel like I missed much.
+So, I ended up in Skiathos kind of just by chance.
+It is not like my typical vacation where I go to the zoo and all these different tours.
+You have the boat tours here to visit the other Islands but besides this Skiathos to me seems more like somewhere you go to admire the natural beauty of the surroundings and to eat, drink and party – lot’s of bars and restaurants.
+I would go back but I think there are other places that Interest me more.

-It is somewhere you can definitely relax, and between Skiathos and the other 3 inhabited islands in the Sporades – Skopelos, Alonissis and Skyros the vibe seems to be pretty similar.
+I would recommend it here.
+It is somewhere you can definitely come to relax, and I’d say the same about the other 3 inhabited islands in the Sporades – Skopelos, Alonissis and Skyros.
+I visited 2 of the 3 and I think the vibe seems to be quite similar.

-you shouldn’t have to much trouble with finding your way around any of these Islands I don’t think.
-They are small enough not to have this problem (in my opinion) but honestly, I can only really say this about Skiathos as it’s the only one I have stayed on, and I did not go to Skyros whilst I was here.
+Also, you shouldn’t have to much trouble with finding your way around any of these Islands – I don’t think.
+They are small enough NOT to have this problem (in my opinion) but honestly, I can only really say this about Skiathos, as it’s the only one I have stayed on for more than a few hours.
+Each seem just as good to stay on though.

-Skopelos and Alonissis I stopped off at on my first cruise.
-They are very similar with the kind of shops and restaurants.
-They are kind of like mountains with buildings going all the way up.
-Its like these are the only places to build.
-The views are absolutely amazing and for these alone its worth the trip.
+Skopelos and Alonissis I stopped off at on my first cruise 2 days before.
+They are very similar with the kind of shops, restaurants and culture.
+Like Skiathos these other Islands are mostly mountains with buildings going all the way up.
+Some of the views when you go up on these Islands are absolutely amazing and for just sight seeing alone each Island is worth a visit.

-I was kind of a bit over cautious really on these visits, I would have liked (I think) to have stayed for longer and had more time to explore each island.
-Especially, Alonissis and it’s nature reserve.
+I was kind of a bit over cautious really on these visits, I would have liked to have stayed for longer on these Islands to explore with more time on my hands.
+Especially, Alonissis as this has a nature reserve.
+I am not really too sure what you can find here but this I’m sure would be right up my alley.

-The Island hopping tour with Elizabeth Cruises on Viator is good for this to get to see what these Islands have to offer.
-Although, you can travel between these Islands by water taxi for I think 20 euros each way.
+The Island hopping tour with Elizabeth Cruises on Viator is the one I booked.
+This is good for just visiting and getting to have a quick look around.
+Although, what I think is probably the best way is to travel between these Islands by water taxi for I think 20 euros each way.

 I would like to go to so many places really just like this but besides the point…